(klor am FEN i kole)

 Gastrointestinal: Diarrhea, enterocolitis, glossitis, nausea, stomatitis, vomiting

-Hematologic: Aplastic anemia, bone marrow suppression, granulocytopenia, hypoplastic anemia, pancytopenia, thrombocytopenia
+Hematologic & oncologic: Aplastic anemia, bone marrow depression, granulocytopenia, hypoplastic anemia, pancytopenia, thrombocytopenia

 Concerns related to adverse effects: